MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 ---
 title: Trigger a cloud flow based on email properties in Power Automate | Microsoft Docs
-description: Start a cloud flow based on properties such as the subject, the sender's address, or the recipient's address of an email - When a new email arrives (V3), On new email
+description: Start a cloud flow based on properties of an email such as the subject, sender's address, or recipient's address - When a new email arrives (V3), On new email
 services: ''
 suite: flow
 documentationcenter: na